gopatchworks/patchworks-mcp/README.md

 Patchworks MCP --- Local Setup Guide
 ==================================

-With Patchworks MCP you can connect your integration platform directly to an AI assistant (Claude, Gemini, ChatGPT, etc.) and control it conversationally.
+With Patchworks MCP you can connect the Patchworks iPaaS directly to an AI assistant (Claude, Gemini, ChatGPT, etc.) and control it conversationally.

-This guide shows how to set up the MCP server locally on your machine.
+This guide shows how to set up the MCP server locally on your machine with some pre-built tools.

 * * * * *